Veerainsood/Hope/README.md

   - **Books**: Contribute to public libraries.
   - **Medicines**: Donate to public hospitals.
   - **Blood**: Locate and donate to blood banks.
-  - **Organ Donations**: Support public hospitals for organ donations.
+  - **Organ Donations**: Support public hospitals for organ donations

 ### HomeScreen Fragment

 - **Buttons and Actions**: